 2 tablespoons tomato puree

-1 green or red chilli, deseeded and finely chopped (optional) – adjust depending on how spicy you want the chilli
+1-2 green or red chillis, deseeded and finely chopped (optional) – adjust depending on how spicy you want the chilli

 400g (14 ounce) can chopped tomatoes